solrey3/nix-config/README.md

 # nix-config

-What you have here is a Nix flake that provides configuration for every Linux and macOS computer I manage and development shell environments.
-This flake will work on any computer with Nix installed.
+This repository contains a Nix flake that provides comprehensive configurations for all Linux and macOS machines I manage, alongside development shell environments.
+This flake ensures consistent system setups and development experiences across all machines running Nix.

-### Features
+## Features

-This Nix flake serves two main functions:
+1. **System Configuration**: Centralized configuration management for all my machines.
+As long as Nix is installed, flakes handle system setup and maintenance, simplifying consistency across environments.

-1. **System Configuration**: It provides configuration for every computer I manage.
-If the machine can run Nix, then flakes can handle the configuration, making it easy to maintain consistency across different environments.
+2. **Development Shell Environments**: Pre-configured development shells for various programming languages and tools, ensuring all necessary dependencies are readily available and correctly set up.

-2. **Development Shell Environments**: It provides development shell environments for various programming languages and tools, ensuring that all dependencies are readily available and configured correctly.
+## Installation Instructions

-## Install Nix
+### Installing Nix

-### Install NixOS
+#### NixOS
-For installing NixOS, visit the official [NixOS download page](https://nixos.org/download/#nix-more) and follow the instructions.
+To install NixOS, refer to the official [NixOS download page](https://nixos.org/download/#nix-more) for detailed instructions.

-### Install Nix on macOS
+#### macOS
-To install Nix on macOS, run the following command:
+Install Nix on macOS using the following command:
 ```sh
 sh <(curl -L https://nixos.org/nix/install)
 ```

-### Install Nix on Linux
+#### Linux

-#### Multi-user installation (recommended)
+**Multi-user Installation (Recommended)**

-If you are on Linux running systemd, with SELinux disabled and can authenticate with sudo, it is recommended to install Nix via the multi-user installation:
+For Linux systems with systemd and SELinux disabled, and where sudo authentication is available:
 ```sh
 sh <(curl -L https://nixos.org/nix/install) --daemon
 ```

-#### Single-user installation
+**Single-user Installation**

-If multi-user installation is not an option, you can install Nix via the single-user installation:
+If the multi-user installation is not feasible:
 ```sh
 sh <(curl -L https://nixos.org/nix/install) --no-daemon
 ```
-This command performs a single-user installation, meaning Nix is owned by the invoking user.
-Run this under your usual user account, not as root.
-The script will invoke sudo to create `/nix` if it doesn’t already exist.
+This installs Nix as a single-user setup, owned by the invoking user.
+Run it under your usual account, not as root.
+The script will use sudo to create `/nix` if it doesn’t already exist.

-## Configure Nix To Use Flakes
+## Enabling Nix Flakes

-To use Nix flakes, ensure that your `nix.conf` file is configured to enable flakes:
+To enable Nix flakes, add the following configuration to your `nix.conf` file:
 ```sh
 mkdir -p ~/.config/nix
 echo "experimental-features = nix-command flakes" >> ~/.config/nix/nix.conf